miguelibero/eventually/README.md

 ## Usage example

-This example shows how to implement an http client that uses a thread dispatcher to do the http requests without blocking.
-Then there is a widget class that wants to get an http response and process it in the main thread.
+This example shows how to implement an http client that uses a thread dispatcher to do the http requests without blocking. when there is a widget class that wants to get an http response and process it in the main thread.

 ```c++